What would you do if you found out your favorite moisturizer was actually aging your skin? Would you still use it?

-Polyunsaturated fatty acids, sometimes shortened to “PUFAs,” have chemical properties that can make our skin more vulnerable to free radicals.
+Polyunsaturated fatty acids, sometimes shortened to “PUFAs,” have chemical properties that can make our skin more vulnerable to what beauty chemists call “free radicals.”
 Free radicals are groups of unstable atoms that can cause chemical reactions when exposed to oxygen.

 The Science Behind PUFAs

-As your beauty chemist, I’m going to give you the scientific explanation for why the PUFAs in your skin care products are speeding up the aging process on your skin.
+As your beauty chemist, of course I’m going to give you the scientific explanation for why the PUFAs in your skin care products are speeding up the aging process on your skin.